Glasgow Society of Lady Artists

 The Glasgow Society of Lady Artists was founded in 1882 by eight female students of the Glasgow School of Art with the aim of affording due recognition to women in the field of art.
 It has been described by Jude Burkhauser as "the first residential club in Scotland run by and for women".
 In the early days of the club, they met at 136 Wellington Street, Glasgow.

 The names of the founding members are somewhat under discussion, but they are thought to include: first president Georgina Mossman Greenlees, Mrs Joseph Agnew, Elizabeth Patrick, Margaret M Campbell, Henrietta Robertson, treasurer Frieda Rohl, Jane Nisbet, Helen Salmon, Jane Cowan Wyper, Margaret Macdonald (not Margaret Macdonald Mackintosh), Isabella Ure and Mrs Provan.
 They were all students of staff at Glasgow School of Art, and were successful artists, teachers and art workers.
-Their first meeting, in 1882, was held in the studio of Robert Greenlees, Georgina Greenlees' father, who helped the group write a book of rules.
+Their first meeting, in 1882, was held in the studio of Robert Greenlees, who was the Head of Glasgow School of Art, and father of Georgina Greenlees.
+He helped the group write a book of rules.
 The object of the society was "The study of Art, to be promoted by means of life classes and monthly meetings at which members will be required to exhibit sketches, and by an annual exhibition of members' work".

 By 1895, the group had accumulated sufficient funds to allow the purchase of a house at No. 5 Blythswood Square.
 In their new premises it included a dining room, living room, bedrooms, studio space and a custom-designed gallery (added in 1895).
 Having bedrooms within the clubs premises allowed the ladies to have a safe place to stay, where the ladies could stay alone without any questions asked, or judged by other members.
+The Glasgow Art Club was based close by on Bath Street, but they only admitted men (and would continue to do so until the 1980s).